ignite/cli/docs/docs/clients/01-typescript.md

 ## Setting up a TypeScript frontend client

-The best way to get started building with the TypeScript client is by using a [Vite](https://vitejs.dev/) boilerplate.
+The best way to get started building with the TypeScript client is by using [Vite](https://vitejs.dev/).
 Vite provides boilerplate code for vanilla TS projects as well as React, Vue, Lit, Svelte and Preact frameworks.
 You can find additional information at the [Vite Getting Started guide](https://vitejs.dev/guide/).